 Please note: This article is a comprehensive overview intended to provide advanced and advancing musicians with everything they need to help them select their next instrument.
 If you are a beginner, student, or intermediate-level player, many of the ideas and concepts explained here may not yet apply to you.
 We have developed another version of this article that will be more helpful to you at this point in your journey – How to find an instrument to help you become a musician.

 Tonal Quality: Overview

 Tonal quality can be described as the overall sound of the instrument.
-Although your personal preference for tonal quality is a major part in instrument selection, an instrument’s tonal quality can play a large role in how well it will perform in different ensembles and environments.
+Although your preference for tonal quality is a major part of instrument selection, an instrument’s tonal quality can play a large role in how well it performs in different ensembles and environments.

 Tonal Quality: Warmth